djpadbit/Serialmo/README.md

 # Features
 New features include:
-* 100 lines display, so you can see old messages
+* 100 lines memory for display, so you can see old messages
 * Faster screen
 * Ability to change line ending between CRLF/LF
 * Ability to change baud rate of serial connection